 The enum 'expression' should be used when the number of occurrences is calculated by evaluating a DFDL expression.

 When parsing, the dfdl:occursCount expression is evaluated and provides the number of occurrences expected in the data.
-It is a processing error if less than dfdl:occursCount occurrences are found or defaulted.
+It is a Processing Error if less than dfdl:occursCount occurrences are found or defaulted.
 The parser stops looking for occurrences when dfdl:occursCount occurrences have been found.
-If validation is enabled, it is a validation error if less than XSD minOccurs occurrences are found or defaulted, or more than XSD maxOccurs occurrences are found.
+If validation is enabled, it is a Validation Error if less than XSD minOccurs occurrences are found or defaulted, or more than XSD maxOccurs occurrences are found.
 When dfdl:occursCount is 0, no occurrences are looked for in the data.

 When unparsing, any number of occurrences are expected in the Infoset.
-If validation is enabled, it is a validation error if less than XSD minOccurs occurrences are found or defaulted, or if more than XSD maxOccurs occurrences are found.
+If validation is enabled, it is a Validation Error if less than XSD minOccurs occurrences are found or defaulted, or if more than XSD maxOccurs occurrences are found.
 The dfdl:occurs expression is not evaluated.
 The ‘count’ is the number of occurrences in the augmented Infoset.

 It is a Schema Definition Error if dfdl:occursCount is not provided or in scope.